gear-foundation/gear-wiki/docs/examples/Gaming/racingcars.md

 ### Initialization

-To initialize the game contract, it only needs to be passed the game configuration
+To initialize the game program, it only needs to be passed the game configuration

 ```rust title="car-races/src/lib.rs"
 #[no_mangle]